hiweller/spiderfish/README.md

 1) Downloads all images of that fish family that have confirmed identifications from Fishbase using Scrapy in python (http://scrapy.org/).
 Crawls species pages for photographs.
 See 'fishbase' folder.

 2) Sorts images into 'Pass' or 'Fail' categories based on regionalized color histogram indices with OpenCV in python (http://opencv.org/).
 See 'Sorting.py' script.
-Image classification parameters are explained in 'Image Sorting' section.
+Image classification parameters are explained in 'Image Sorting' page on the Wiki.
+Which is also the only page on the Wiki.
+Go hard.

 3) Fetches a list of all species in family from Fishbase using the rfishbase package in R (https://github.com/ropensci/rfishbase).